tanjoewel/TMS/README.md

     - The logic of dealing with the task owner do later.
     - Actually, is there anything logic pertaining to the task owner?
       - Should it be that only the task owner can add notes to the task?
+  - Setting the plan and then clicking a state change button does not change the plan as well.
+This is something to add to stateTransition and all the different routes.